w3rew/stressed/docs/CLI.md

 * `-s`, `--sampler <sampler_path>` — Path to sampler
 * `-c`, `--check <check>` — Path to checker: either to reference solver, or to the dedicated checker.
 See custom_checker for details
 * `--custom_checker` — Whether to use custom checker.
-Without this flag checker argument is interpreted as path to the reference solver and the output of solution is compared to the reference solver's.
-However, if custom_checker flag is present, checker receives *testcase* and, **immediately after**, *the program's answer*
+Without this flag, --checker argument is interpreted as path to the reference solver.
+However, if custom_checker flag is present, --checker receives *testcase* and, **immediately after**, *the program's answer*
 * `--sampler_use_stdin` — Use stdin to supply random seed to sampler.
 The default behaviour is to specify it as the only argument to the sampler
-* `--diff_mode <DIFF_MODE>` — Mode to use for diffs; works only for default checker
+* `--diff-mode <DIFF_MODE>` — Mode to use for diffs; works only for default checker

-  Default value: `char`
+  Default value: `line`

   Possible values:
   - `line`: